 Zephyr is a real-time operating system (RTOS) built for IoT applications that get support from Linux Foundation.
 Easy integration of various IoT architecture makes it popular among IoT specialists.
 Interconnectivity technology (Example: Bluetooth LE, Wifi, 6Lowpan, NFC)is the most prominent characteristic of this IoT Operating System.
 It is a library-based operating system with reliable memory protection.

 - Zephyr is a highly configurable, modular open-source IoT OS that uses device tree support(DTS).

-- Offers extensive suite of kernel services, non-volatile storage support, virtual file support etc.
+- Offers an extensive suite of kernel services, non-volatile storage support, virtual file support, etc.